samiranne/l-space-flask/README.md

 Or, run through python:

 ```
-python app.py # On Windows, use py -3 app.py
+python app.py
 ```

+You can then connect at `localhost:5000`.

 To run the tests
 ---